fbpx

 Close this search box.

-Tadic, 25, tested positive for amphetamine as the result of an in-competition sample collected at the U.S. Paralympics Swimming National Championships on December 16, 2023.
-He also declared the use of this substance during sample collection.
-Amphetamine is a Non-Specified Substance in the class of stimulants and is prohibited in-competition under the USADA Protocol for Olympic and Paralympic Movement Testing, the United States Olympic and Paralympic Committee National Anti-Doping Policies, and the World Aquatics Doping Control Rules, all of which have adopted the World Anti-Doping Code and the World Anti-Doping Agency (WADA) Prohibited List.
+IGF-1 is a non-Specified Substance that is prohibited at all times in the class of Peptide Hormones, Growth Factors, Related Substances, and Mimetics, while ephedrine is a Specified Substance that is prohibited in-competition in the class of Stimulants.
+These substances are prohibited under the USADA Protocol for Olympic and Paralympic Movement Testing, the United States Olympic and Paralympic Committee National Anti-Doping Policy, and the International Ski and Snowboard Federation Anti-Doping Rules, all of which have adopted the World Anti-Doping Code and the World Anti-Doping Agency Prohibited List.

-Tadic’s two-year period of ineligibility began on February 22, 2024, the date his provisional suspension was imposed.
-Tadic has been disqualified from all competitive results obtained on and subsequent to December 16, 2023, including forfeiture of any medals, points, and prizes.
+Pierce’s three-year period of ineligibility began on October 3, 2024, the date his provisional suspension was imposed.
+In addition, Pierce has been disqualified from all competitive results obtained on and subsequent to December 31, 2023, the date he ordered the prohibited substances, including forfeiture of any medals, points and prizes.

 In an effort to aid athletes, as well as support team members such as parents and coaches, in understanding the rules applicable to them, USADA provides comprehensive instruction on its website on the testing process and prohibited substances, how to file and update athlete Whereabouts, how to obtain permission to use a necessary medication, and the risks and dangers of taking supplements, as well as performance-enhancing and recreational drugs.